 The solution to dead food isn’t adding dead chemicals.
 At best, they are useless and at worst, they are toxic to the dogs eating them.
-Pet food manufacturers know their food is devoid of nutrition so they add synthetic premixes in.
-Pet owners know kibble isn’t as good as real food, so they add supplements and most of these products also contain fake, dead, synthetic vitamins.
+Pet food manufacturers know their food is devoid of nutrition … so they add synthetic premixes.
+And pet owners know kibble isn’t as good as real food, so they add supplements.
+But most of these supplements also contain fake, dead, synthetic vitamins.
 You can put lipstick on a pig – but it’s still a pig!

 Looking at a typical dog food label we see such things as: Acetate, Palmitate, Thiamine mononitrate, Thiamine hydrochloride, Thiamine Chloride, Pyridoxine hydrochloride, Cobalamin or cyanocobalamin, Ascorbic Acid, Pycnogenols, Irradiated ergosterol or Calciferol, dl-alpha tocopherol, Menadione, Beta Carotene and Retinoic acid .
 How many of these are true vitamins?
-None – they are all synthetic chemical derivatives.
+Not a single one – they are all synthetic chemical derivatives.

-To meet all of his nutritional needs, feed your dog food.
-Not people food, not dog food, just good old fashioned food.
-Clean, fresh meats are an excellent source of vitamins A, E and D (as is coconut oil).
-Other vitamins can be sourced through organic produce grown in mineral rich soil.
+To meet all of his nutritional needs, feed your dog … food.
+Not people food, not dog food, just good old-fashioned, real food.
+Clean, fresh meats are an excellent source of vitamins A, E and D. Other vitamins can be sourced through fresh produce … preferably organically grown in mineral rich soil.

 Can’t afford organic food for your dog?
 Then you should probably give him supplements.
 But look for whole food supplements.
 Unlike their synthetic counterparts, whole food vitamins are made from entire plants with the whole vitamin complex intact.
 The body actually recognizes this as food, not a drug, and the body doesn’t have to compensate for any missing elements because they are all there, just the way Mother Nature intended them to be.
-Whole food vitamins don’t leech the body of their missing co-factors and don’t cause a vitamin imbalance leading to disease.
+Whole food vitamins don’t leech the body of their missing co-factors … or cause a vitamin imbalance that leads to disease.

 The dog’s breakfast is indeed so utterly messed up, it’s become completely useless at best and harmful at worst.
-Your dog relies on these synthetic vitamins to make up for deficiencies that already exist in his food.
+It forces your dog to rely on these synthetic vitamins to make up for deficiencies in his food.
 What do you think the outcome will be?